Jjschwartz/NetworkAttackSimulator/cyber_attack_simulator/envs/README.md

 - Machines distributed across each subnet following a set rule:
     - exposed (subnet 0) - with one machine
     - sensitive (subnet 1) - with one machine
-    - user (subnet 2+) - all other machines distributed in tree of subnets with each subnet containing up to 5 machines.
+    - user (subnets 2+) - all other machines distributed in tree of subnets with each subnet containing up to 5 machines.

 Two machines on network contain Sensitive documents (aka the rewards):
     - One in sensitive subnet machine = r_sensitive
-    - One on machine in leaf subnet of user = r_user
+    - One on machine in a leaf subnet of the user subnets tree = r_user
     - any machine with no sensitive docs = 0

 The configurations of each machine (i.e. which services are present/absent) are allocated randomly but deterministically, so that a network initialized with the same number of machines and services will always produce the same network.
 This is done to keep consistency for agents trained on a given network size.

-e.g. generate an environment with 3 subnets with 3, 4, 5 machines on each and running a possible 3 services with deterministic exploits
+e.g. To generate an environment with 5 machines and running a possible 3 services with deterministic exploits.

 ```
-env = CyberAttackSimulatorEnv([3, 4, 5], 3, deterministic=True)
+env = CyberAttackSimulatorEnv.from_params(5, 3)
 ```

+This will produce a network with 3 subnets:
+    1. subnet 0: containing 1 machine, exposed to public and connected to subnets 1 & 2
+    2. subnet 1: containing 1 machine with sensitive info (r_sensitive) and connected to subnets 1 & 2 (but not public)
+    3. subnet 2: containing 3 machines, 1 which has sensitive info (r_user) and connected to subnets 1 & 2 (but not public)

 The generated environment will follow a predictable network topology with the first subnet bieng the public subnet accessible from outside and which is connected to the 2nd and 3rd subnets.
 The 2nd and 3rd subnets are also connected, and any remaining subnets are connected in a tree structure from the 3rd subnet (i.e. think of these as user subnets).